 - Provide security and authentication for devices and users

-IoT platforms that are inexpensive up front will likely cost you time.
+IoT platforms that are inexpensive upfront will likely cost you more in time/effort.
 This comes back to the same point in bold above, the less you spend the more work you’ll have to do on your own, which takes time.

 Now that you know whether or not you need one, need help choosing the best IoT platform?